harrisonlab/phytophthora_fragariae/README.md

 The number of CRNs unique to ORF models:
 5
 The number of CRNs unique to Augustus models:
-3
+6
 The number of sequences extracted is
-115
+118
+P.fragariae - Nov27
+The number of ORF CRNs overlapping Augustus CRNs:
+101
+The number of Augustus CRNs overlapping ORF CRNs:
+109
+The number of CRNs unique to ORF models:
+5
+The number of CRNs unique to Augustus models:
+5
+The number of sequences extracted is
+119
 P.fragariae - Nov5
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+100
 The number of Augustus CRNs overlapping ORF CRNs:
 106
 The number of CRNs unique to ORF models:
-7
+6
 The number of CRNs unique to Augustus models:
-5
+4
 The number of sequences extracted is
-118
+116
 P.fragariae - Nov71
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+98
 The number of Augustus CRNs overlapping ORF CRNs:
-108
+106
 The number of CRNs unique to ORF models:
-6
+7
 The number of CRNs unique to Augustus models:
-5
+4
 The number of sequences extracted is
-119
+117
 P.fragariae - Nov77
 The number of ORF CRNs overlapping Augustus CRNs:
-96
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-103
+107
 The number of CRNs unique to ORF models:
-8
+5
 The number of CRNs unique to Augustus models:
-5
+4
 The number of sequences extracted is
 116
 P.fragariae - Nov9
 The number of ORF CRNs overlapping Augustus CRNs:
-98
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-105
+106
 The number of CRNs unique to ORF models:
+6
+The number of CRNs unique to Augustus models:
 7
-The number of CRNs unique to Augustus models:
-4
 The number of sequences extracted is
-116
+119
 P.fragariae - ONT3
 The number of ORF CRNs overlapping Augustus CRNs:
-98
+97
 The number of Augustus CRNs overlapping ORF CRNs:
-103
+104
 The number of CRNs unique to ORF models:
-5
+6
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
-112
+114
 P.fragariae - SCRP245_v2
 The number of ORF CRNs overlapping Augustus CRNs:
-101
+100
 The number of Augustus CRNs overlapping ORF CRNs:
-108
+107
 The number of CRNs unique to ORF models:
-4
+5
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is